Open Topics

 P1-P2-Master topics

-• Detecting problematic cases for remaining time prediction.
-Remaining time prediction is a key task in the context of predictive process monitoring, striving to provide insights into the expected remaining during of ongoing cases.
+• Detecting problematic cases for remaining time prediction: Remaining time prediction is a key task in the context of predictive process monitoring, striving to provide insights into the expected remaining during of ongoing cases.
 Although a broad range of techniques that tackle this task have been developed, considerable inaccuracies are still common.
 This project will investigate the hypothesis that these inaccuracies are primarily related to outliers and that a subset of these can be detected by looking for patterns that indicate "problematic cases" (e.g., cases that are highly complex or involve unresponsive customers).
 To this end, the project will start by gaining insights into mispredictions, before diving into the development of techniques that can help identify problematic cases or account for them during prediction.

 Literature: